Joyce Blair – Information/Referral & Program Support Specialist

-Cheranissa’s knowledge of business and professionalism is supported by working with corporations, non-profits and faith-based organizations for over 15 years.
-She has over 10 years in Human Relations and Customer Service and over 5 years in Operations management with the State Government.
-She has also participated in Leadership Teams and Training and Development of staff.
+Cheranissa earned her Master of Science Administration degree with specialization in Public Administration from Central Michigan University.
+Her knowledge of business and professionalism is supported by working with corporations, non-profits and faith-based organizations for over 15 years.
+She has over 10 years in human relations, customer service and operations management, leadership teams, and staff development and training.

 In addition to her work at the Ann Arbor CIL, Cheranissa is President and Chief Executive Officer of CDR Consulting, LLC.
 She conducts seminars and workshops for corporations and individuals on Diversity and Multiculturalism, Women’s Issues, and Women’s Journey to Wellness, Mind, Body, and Spirit.
 Cheranissa is a certified Diversity Trainer and a Certified Wellness Trainer with the Professional Woman Network.

 Robin brings many years of experience in recreation program development and management, direct student support as a school social worker, and training professionals in youth and social work services.
 Robin also is a nationally ranked competitive rower, and at the CIL she supports recreation programs in the community and recreation collaborations and outreach efforts.